Here’s What Happens to Your Body When Switching to a Plant-Based Diet

 “TMAO promotes clogged arteries, organ scarring, and blood clotting and predicts a worrisome outcome in many disease states,” says Dr. Kahn, who’s drawn more TMAO levels in patients than any other doctor in the United States.
 Yet when you stop eating red meat and egg yolks (research is still teasing out whether eliminating other animal products will have the same effect), abnormal TMAO levels can return to normal in just four weeks.
-Ask your doc to check your TMAO with a simple blood test, since this is a predictor of atherosclerosis specifically, and cardiovascular disease in general.
+Ask your doctor to check your TMAO with a simple blood test, since this is a predictor of atherosclerosis specifically, and cardiovascular disease in general.

 Within 6 weeks (or sooner): Your sex life will improve

-The documentary The Game Changers showed what happened to three college athletes when one ate a plant-based burrito, one ate a meat burrito and one at a chicken burrito and then all three were measured for sexual function as they slept.
+The documentary The Game Changers showed what happened to three male college athletes who ate different meals and then underwent a nocturnal-sex-function test.
+One a plant-based burrito, one ate a meat burrito and one at a chicken burrito and then all three were measured for sexual function as they slept.
 The next day they were shocked to see the results of the study, which monitored the size, duration, and frequency of their erections during sleep.

 How long does it take most people to see sexual performance improve?
-Anywhere from one to six weeks, Esselstyn explained.
+Anywhere from three to six weeks, Esselstyn explained.
 Often, when a patient diligently follows a plant-based diet and then stays on it for up to six weeks, Dr. Esselstyn told The Beet, they see a dramatic improvement in their circulation and their ED is reversed, even without the benefit of a pill.